ibm-cloud-docs/EventStreams/apache_kafka_concepts.md

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Apache Kafka concepts
 {: #apache_kafka}

 ![Kafka architecture diagram.](kafka_overview.png "The diagram shows a Kafka architecture.
 A producer is feeding into a Kafka topic over three partitions and the messages are then subscribed to by consumers."){: caption="Figure 1.
 The diagram shows a Kafka architecture." caption-side="bottom"}

 The following list defines some Apache Kafka concepts:

 ## Brokers
 {: #kafka_brokers}

 Apache Kafka is a distributed messaging system.
 A Kafka cluster consists of a set of brokers.
 A cluster has a minimum of three brokers.

 ![Brokers diagram.](concepts_brokers.png "Diagram that shows an example broker."){: caption="Figure 2.
 Diagram that shows an example broker." caption-side="bottom"}